 You will be given the opportunity to revise your design project to improve

-your writing grade, with revisions due approximately one week after the
+your grade, with revisions due approximately one week after the design project

 According to the Communication Requirement webpage

 6.033 satisfies CI-M for Course 2A, 6-1, 6-2, 6-3, 6A, 18-General, 18-Theory,

 18-Applied, and 18-C. If you are not in these programs, 6.033 does not